anubhavbagri/CrowdLens/implementation_plan.md

 ## Project Description

-CrowdLens searches Reddit (and future platforms) for authentic user opinions on any product, service, or experience.
+CrowdLens searches Reddit (and future platforms) for authentic user opinions on any product.
 Unlike traditional search engines that surface SEO-optimized or sponsored content, CrowdLens taps into anonymous, unbiased discussions from real people.
 It then uses AI to distill hundreds of posts into a structured analysis page — inspired by [tally.shop](https://tally.shop) — with category ratings, sentiment breakdowns, curated testimonials, and an overall verdict.

 ---